Direct fuel injection systems on Alfa Romeo's

 One of the major issues with injecting fuel directly into the combustion chamber is that in order to burn well the fuel needs to be completely atomised this means that the fuel has to be injected at extremely high pressures, up to 200 bar (3000 psi).
 Now I suspect you know this but petrol is extremely volatile and compressing it to such extremes needs to be done CAREFULLY!
 So with a direct injection system fuel is supplied from the tank at comparatively low pressure, around 5 bar (75 psi), roughly the same as an indirect fuel injection system and then the pressure is boosted up to full pressure by a pump on the end of the camshaft.
 A direct injection system can operate in two main modes, it can inject fuel on the intake stroke which is called homogeneous operation, this is effectively the same as an indirect injection system or it can inject fuel on the compression stroke which is called stratified charge operation.
 Fairly obviously this is impossible for an indirect injection system as the inlet valve is closed during the compression stroke.

-Key to picture, This is the 1750 turbo engine and this is a quick walk round the main parts of the fuel injection system.
+Key to picture, This is the 1750 turbo engine and this is a quick walk around the main parts of the fuel injection system.

 2. Coil pack, this sits directly above the spark plug and there is one per cylinder.